markski1/SAIntegrityCheck/README.md

 Ussage: Just run the program and review created file IntegrityReport.txt for details.

 Building: Just compile the .pas file with Free Pascal Compiler and default options.

+TODO:
+-Create program to generate databases of file paths and their respective hashes.
+-Change the hardcoded checks for ussage of said database file.
+-Check for SA directory automatically.
+-?????